Insights

 Crystal Reeves to Present at CLEBC’s Standing Up Indigenous Law

-On June 16, 2023, Mandell Pinder LLP lawyer Crystal Reeves will speak at the Continuing Legal Education Society of British Columbia’s Indigenous Legal Orders Conference 2023: “Standing Up Indigenous Law.”
+On June 16, 2023, Mandell Pinder LLP lawyer Crystal Reeves will speak at the Continuing Legal Education Society of British Columbia’s Indigenous Legal Orders Conference 2023: “Standing Up Indigenous law.”
 Crystal will speak at 12:45 pm on a panel discussing coordination agreements in child and family services.

 During this day-long course, Crystal will introduce attendees to the Splatsin Coordination Agreement.
 On March 24, 2023, representatives of the governments of Splatsin, Canada, and British Columbia signed the first coordination agreement in BC pursuant to An Act respecting First Nations, Inuit, Métis children, youth and families, SC 2019, c 24.
 Since 1980, Splatsin has been exercising its jurisdiction over child protection under Spallumcheen Bylaw #3-1980 which Crystal will contextualise as an expression of Secwépemc laws.
 She will discuss Splatsin’s inherent jurisdiction over the provision of child, family, and community services according to Secwépemc laws, teachings and practices, as well as the writing down of Indigenous laws based on oral traditions and how this is addressed in coordination agreements.